Ms. Humphreys is the Learning Enhancement Coordinator at Elsa High School.

 She has been the TLC co-ordinator at Carmel school since August 2017.
 Valerie is passionate about working with children, teachers and parents in order to provide an optimal support structure for all parties.
 During her free time, Valerie enjoys physical activity, being out in nature, travelling, cooking, reading and studying.

 Andrea is from Canada and knew at a young age she wanted to be the kind of teacher who helped children feel appreciated, engaged and empowered.
 She attended the University of Manitoba for a five year program in the faculty of education.
 She also completed an ESL Diploma, Post Bachelorette, specializing in teaching English as a Second Language including Grammar, Vocabulary & Pronunciation, Second Language Teaching and Cross Cultural Education.
 She completed a Masters in Educational Technology through Michigan State University at their Leysin, Switzerland and Plymouth, England campuses.
 Andrea worked as a fourth grade teacher in Canada from 1996-1998 before moving to Hong Kong.
-She taught grades 3-6, Kindergarten and Prep at CDNIS from 1998-2015, serving as a team leader, math committee leader and helping to plan the school’s first PYP exhibition.
-She was a maternity cover teacher at ISF and HKIS for Grades 5 and 7 from 2015-2016 Andrea has enjoyed being trained in many PYP courses and workshops, and is a big believer in inquiry based teaching and learning.
-In her free time, Andrea loves to travel with her family, hike, dive, read and share meals with friends.
+She taught grades 3,5,6 and Kindergarten at CDNIS from 1998-2015, serving as a team leader, math committee leader and helping to plan the school’s first PYP exhibition.
+From 2015-2016 she was a maternity cover teacher at ISF working in Kindergarten, and at HKIS in Grades 5 and 7.
+Andrea has enjoyed being trained in many PYP courses and workshops, and is a big believer in inquiry based teaching and learning.
+She has truly loved being a part of the Carmel community from 2016 until present, working in Grade 1 and as the Math and Literacy Coordinator for K-5.
+In her free time, Andrea enjoys travel with her family, hiking, diving skiing, golfing and reading.

-Carmen was born and raised in Toronto, Ontario and has worked as a Kindergarten teacher at Carmel for three years.
+Carmen was born and raised in Toronto, Ontario and has been living in Hong Kong for the past five years.
+She has worked as a Kindergarten teacher at Carmel for three years and is currently teaching Grade 2.
 Prior to this experience, she worked in Switzerland as an ESL teacher for students in Grades 1-10 and worked with Kindergarten students for two years in Toronto.
 Carmen graduated from the Concurrent Education Program at Queen’s University, with additional qualifications in English as a Second Language, Special Education, and Kindergarten.
+She is currently completing her Master's degree in Counselling to gain new insight and strategies to support students' social and emotional wellbeing.
 Having experienced all areas of the arts throughout her own education, she is passionate about the performing arts and strives to incorporate dance, music, art, and drama in her teaching whenever possible.
-In her spare time, Carmen enjoys calligraphy, dance, and finding new coffee shops around Hong Kong.

 Having spent part of his youth growing up in Hong Kong, Joe returned to his native UK to pursue an education in Multimedia Technology and Design at Brunel University.
 Soon after, he was back in Hong Kong producing video and printed media for a variety of companies, including an educational drama production that stole his heart.
 Before long, he was participating in the teaching as much as the technology production, and has continued ever since to pursue a career blending his background in ICT with his love of working with children.
 In his free time, he is a keen musician, scuba diver and an avid player of exceptionally nerdy board games.